 - Solar panels which provide 12V power for lights

-- A fully equipped galley with fridge/freezer, two burner stove, cutlery, crockery, pots and pans
+- Equipped with fridge/freezer, two burner stove, cutlery, crockery, pots and pans

-- Kitchen supplies, paper towels, rubbish bags, dishcloths, detergent and cleaners, tea towels
+- Kitchen supplies paper towels, tin foil,glad wrap, rubbish bags, dishcloths, detergent and cleaners, tea towels

 - BBQ and spare LPG cylinders

 - Full safety equipment: life jackets, fire extinguishers, flares, torch, etc.